torvalds/linux/Documentation/networking/dsa/dsa.rst

   accept any 802.1Q frames irrespective of their VLAN ID, and untagged frames are allowed.

-- ``port_vlan_prepare``: bridge layer function invoked when the bridge prepares the configuration of a VLAN on the given port.
+- ``port_vlan_add``: bridge layer function invoked when a VLAN is configured (tagged or untagged) for the given switch port.
 If the operation is not supported by the hardware, this function should return ``-EOPNOTSUPP`` to inform the bridge code to fallback to a software implementation.
-No hardware setup must be done in this function.
-See port_vlan_add for this and details.

-- ``port_vlan_add``: bridge layer function invoked when a VLAN is configured (tagged or untagged) for the given switch port

 - ``port_vlan_del``: bridge layer function invoked when a VLAN is removed from the given switch port